Israel-Jauregui/Israel-Jauregui/README.md

 ---
 I'm a computer science student that is passionate about Software Development and Statistics.
 I'm actively seeking a Software Developer internship for Summer 2026.
-* I'm currently taking classes on Machine Learning, Statiscal Computing and Mobile Application Development.
+*🤖I'm currently taking classes on Machine Learning, Statiscal Computing and Mobile Application Development.
-* I have interests in Math and am currently doing a math minor.
+*📈I have interests in Math and am currently doing a math minor.
-* I lead the CodingWarriors Programming Club.
+*📱I lead the CodingWarriors Programming Club.
 ---

 <!--
 **Israel-Jauregui/Israel-Jauregui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.